How the web works provides a simplified view of what happens when you view a webpage in a web browser on your computer or phone.

 For now, let's imagine that the web is a road.
 On one end of the road is the client, which is like your house.
 On the other end of the road is the server, which is a shop you want to buy something from.

 In addition to the client and the server, we also need to say hello to:

-- DNS: Domain Name System Servers are like an address book for websites.
-When you type a web address in your browser, the browser looks at the DNS before retrieving the website.
+- DNS: Domain Name Servers are like an address book for websites.
+When you type a web address in your browser, the browser looks at the DNS to find the web site's real address before it can retrieve the website.
 The browser needs to find out which server the website lives on, so it can send HTTP messages to the right place (see below).
 This is like looking up the address of the shop so you can access it.